-In the 2019/20 season, Michael Sumuel returned to San Francisco Opera to perform the title role in a new production of Le nozze di Figaro.
-Other operatic appearances included reprising Escamillo in Carmen with the Norwegian National Opera and Ballet, and joining the roster of the Metropolitan Opera in Agrippina.
-Concert engagements included the Cleveland Orchestra for Mozart’s Mass in C minor, Beethoven’s Symphony No. 9 with the Los Angeles Philharmonic at the Hollywood Bowl, the Pittsburgh Symphony and Grant Park Music Festival for Beethoven’s Missa solemnis, St. Matthew Passion with the Washington National Cathedral, and the St. John Passion with Florida Orchestra.
+In the 2019-2020 season, Mr. Sumuel returned to San Francisco Opera as the title role in a new production of Le nozze di Figaro and joined the roster of the Metropolitan Opera in Agrippina.
+Concert engagements included Mozart’s Mass in C minor with the Cleveland Orchestra, Beethoven’s Symphony No. 9 with the Los Angeles Philharmonic at the Hollywood Bowl, and Beethoven’s Missa Solemnis with the Grant Park Music Festival.

-In the 2018/19 season, Michael Sumuel performed Marcello in La bohème at Houston Grand Opera, and Alidoro in La Cenerentola at Norwegian National Opera and Ballet.
-On the concert stage, Mr. Sumuel sang Haydn’s Theresienmesse with the Grant Park Music Festival in Chicago, Beethoven’s Symphony No. 9 with the Oklahoma City Philharmonic, Puccini’s Messa di Gloria with the San Diego Symphony, and participated in a Schubertiade at Wolf Trap in Vienna, Virginia.
-He also joined the Phoenix Symphony for performances of Messiah and Mercury Houston for Bach’s Magnificat.
+In the 2018-2019 season, Mr. Sumuel performed Marcello in La bohème at Houston Grand Opera and Alidoro in La Cenerentola at Norwegian National Opera and Ballet.
+On the concert stage, he sang Haydn’s Theresienmesse with the Grant Park Music Festival, Beethoven’s Symphony No. 9 with the Oklahoma City Philharmonic, and Puccini’s Messa di Gloria with the San Diego Symphony.
+He also participated in a Schubertiade at Wolf Trap in Vienna, Virginia, joined the Phoenix Symphony for performances of Handel’s Messiah, and Mercury Houston for Bach’s Magnificat.

-In the 2017/18 season, Michael Sumuel returned to Glyndebourne Festival Opera to perform Sharpless in Madama Butterfly and made his debut at Teatro Massimo di Palermo performing Theseus in Britten’s A Midsummer Night’s Dream.
-Concert appearances included debuts with the BBC Proms, singing Kate Whitley’s “I am I say” with the Multi-Story Orchestra at Eastgate Centre Rooftop Car Park, Mozart’s Mass in C minor with the Orchestra of St. Luke’s, conducted by Pablo Heras-Casado at Carnegie Hall, Beethoven’s Symphony No. 9 with Seattle Symphony, Handel’s Messiah with the New Jersey Symphony Orchestra, Bach’s St. John Passion with Music of the Baroque in Chicago, conducted by Jane Glover, and a return to Mercury Houston to perform the bass solos in Bach’s St. Matthew Passion.
+In the 2017-2018 season, Mr. Sumuel returned to the Glyndebourne Festival as Sharpless in Madama Butterfly and made his debut at Teatro Massimo di Palermo as Theseus in Britten’s A Midsummer Night’s Dream.
+Concert appearances included a debut with the BBC Proms, singing Kate Whitley’s “I am I say” with the Multi-Story Orchestra at Eastgate Centre Rooftop Car Park, as well as Mozart’s Mass in C minor with the Orchestra of St. Luke’s, conducted by Pablo Heras-Casado at Carnegie Hall, Beethoven’s Symphony No. 9 with the Seattle Symphony, Handel’s Messiah with the New Jersey Symphony Orchestra, Bach’s St. John Passion with Music of the Baroque in Chicago, conducted by Jane Glover, and a return to Mercury Houston to perform the bass solos in Bach’s St. Matthew Passion.

-Notable concert appearances include Messiah with San Francisco Symphony, Baltimore Symphony Orchestra, Houston Symphony, Louisiana Philharmonic, United States Naval Academy, and University Musical Society in Ann Arbor.
-He later returned to San Francisco Symphony to perform Copland’s Old American Songs.
-He made his European concert debut with the Netherlands Radio Philharmonic in Mozart’s Mass in C minor at the Concertgebouw, conducted by Speranza Scappucci.
-With the Cleveland Orchestra, he performed Pilatus in Bach’s St. John Passion, conducted by Franz Welser-Möst, as well as Mozart’s Requiem with the North Carolina Symphony and Beethoven’s Symphony No. 9 with the American Classical Orchestra at David Geffen Hall at Lincoln Center in New York City.
-He has made multiple appearances with Mercury Houston, including a Haydn’s Paukenmesse and excerpts from Rameau’s Les Indes galantes and Thétis, a concert of select Bach cantatas, and Messiah.
-He has also appeared with Da Camera of Houston for a program of Brahms and Schönberg lieder in a multi-media project called “In the Garden of Dreams” and the Santa Barbara Symphony for selected scenes from Gershwin’s Porgy and Bess.
+Notable concert appearances include Handel’s Messiah with the San Francisco Symphony, Baltimore Symphony Orchestra, Houston Symphony, Louisiana Philharmonic Orchestra, United States Naval Academy, and University Musical Society in Ann Arbor.
+He later returned to the San Francisco Symphony to perform Copland’s Old American Songs.
+He made his European concert debut with the Netherlands Radio Philharmonic Orchestra in Mozart’s Mass in C minor at the Concertgebouw, conducted by Speranza Scappucci.
+With the Cleveland Orchestra, he performed Pilatus in Bach’s St. John Passion, conducted by Franz Welser-Möst, as well as Mozart’s Requiem with the North Carolina Symphony and Beethoven’s Symphony No. 9 with the American Classical Orchestra at David Geffen Hall in New York City.
+He has made multiple appearances with Mercury Houston, including in Haydn’s Paukenmesse and excerpts from Rameau’s Les Indes galantes and Thétis, a concert of select Bach cantatas, and the Messiah.
+He has also appeared with Da Camera of Houston for a program of Brahms and Schönberg lieder in a multi-media project called “In the Garden of Dreams,” as well as the Santa Barbara Symphony for selected scenes from Porgy and Bess.

-Mr. Sumuel’s competition accolades include being awarded a Richard Tucker Career Grant, Metropolitan Opera National Council audition Grand Finalist and a winner of the Dallas Opera Guild Vocal Competition.
-A Texas native, he is an alumnus of the Houston Grand Opera Studio, Merola Opera Program at San Francisco Opera and the Filene Young Artist program at Wolf Trap Opera.
+Among his competition accolades, Mr. Sumuel has been awarded a Richard Tucker Career Grant and was a Grand Finalist in the Metropolitan Opera National Council Auditions as well as a winner of the Dallas Opera Guild Vocal Competition.
+A Texas native, he is an alumnus of the Houston Grand Opera Studio, the Merola Opera Program at San Francisco Opera, and the Filene Young Artist program at Wolf Trap Opera.